zivlakmilos/magicbook/README.md

 magicbook new myproject
 ```

-Then `cd` into the new project and build the book.
+This will give you a very basic project folder with a `magicbook.json` configuration file.
+Now `cd` into the new project and build the book.

 ```bash
 cd myproject